novix-sa/Pyplan/docs/User Guide/Model.md

  where the first parameter is the list of values to be choosing from, the second is the position of the list chosen and the third es a flag to indicate multiple selection option.

 ### Index
+The Pyplan index node is defined as a Pandas index to help operate with Xarray o
 ### Button
 ### Module
 ### Text